dann1/one-deploy/arch_bastion.md

     n1a1: { ansible_host: n1a1 }
 ```

 The `bastion` group should contain a single host accessible from your Ansible controller.
-This host can for example be one of the Frontends or something completely from outside of the cluster.
+This host can be one of the Front-ends, or something completely outside the cluster.

-## SSH configs
+## SSH Configs

-You can manage multiple clusters from a single inventory dir:
+You can manage multiple clusters from a single inventory directory:

 ```
 one-deploy$ find inventory/.one-deploy/ -type f